 The land on which the facility is to be developed must be one of the following:

 Throughout the planning process you must liaise with department officers to ensure that you adequately address the assessment criteria and that information in your application can be clearly understood.
 The emphasis of the assessment factors is on a planned approach to facility provision and will require the applicant to demonstrate need and to consider planning, design, and management issues to substantiate the need for the proposed project.

 Officers assessing applications will provide a rating against the level of project consultation.
 Where no consultation has occurred, the rating will be zero which will affect your chances of obtaining a grant.
 To apply for a development bonus, you must contact your nearest department office in order to determine whether you are eligible to apply.

-The key principles of facility provision explain in depth the principles against which applications for Club Night Lights Program funding will be assessed.
+The key principles of facility provision explain in depth the principles against which applications for CNLP funding will be assessed.
 Your application will be assessed on the quality of information you provide and how well this information meets the key assessment criteria.
 You must answer each question in the application form and supply all requested information.

 Assessments have been based on the following criteria:

-Further details are available in the department’s document Key Principles of Key Principles of Facilities Provision Provision.
+Further details are available in the department’s document Key Principles of Key Principles of Facilities Provision.

 Projects must also demonstrate that they can be delivered within the funding period.
 Projects will be assessed against the scope, time and budget being proposed.
 You must demonstrate that your project will be completed within the nominated timeframe.

 Applicants must liaise with their local government regarding planning and building approvals pertinent to their project.
 Your local government will assess all relevant applications and is to rank applications in priority order for the municipality.